 We would like to stress that diagnoses relating to problematic gambling behaviour can only be made by trained specialists.
 This short self-test will allow you to assess and consider your own gaming behaviour.

-Our cooperation and research partner, the Division on Addictions, has implemented its scientific findings from research into addictions into the Self Help Toolkit.
-The following link will take you to a website created by Harvard Medical School faculty, offering support to individuals who might have gambling-related problems, a detailed analysis of existing behavioural traits, and assistance with developing self-help strategies: "Your first step to change, a resource to help guide your journey to change" (Takes approx. 20 minutes).
+Our cooperation and research partner, the Division on Addictions, has implemented its scientific findings from research into addictions into the Health-E Gambling platform – an integrated web and notification system, which provides mobile learning and intervention resources.
+The link will take you to a website created by the Division on Addictions at the Cambridge Health Alliance, a teaching affiliate of Harvard Medical School and The University of Nevada Las Vegas International Gaming Institute, offering support to individuals who might have gambling-related problems, a detailed analysis of existing behavioural traits and assistance with developing self-help strategies.
+These tools include a gambling tracker, a virtual sponsor, a resource finder and a gambling support forum.

 Time-out and self-exclusion